Stan Beeman: Season one

-Stan's partner Chris Amador is abducted by the KGB.
+Stan's partner Chris Amador (Maximiliano Hernández) is abducted and killed by Philip and Elizabeth.
 On Stan's unauthorized initiative, the FBI retaliate by seizing Arkady's young assistant Vlad Kosygin (intending to apprehend Arkady himself).
 After Amador turns up dead, Stan murders Vlad as revenge.
-The FBI find evidence linking Amador's death to drug dealer Gregory Thomas (a KGB agent and Elizabeth's former lover); the KGB frame Gregory to cut their losses.
+The FBI find evidence linking Amador's death to drug dealer Gregory Thomas (a KGB agent and Elizabeth's former lover); the KGB frame Gregory to cut their losses, and he subsequently commits suicide by cop.
 When Nina asks about Vlad's death, Stan lies and promises her he will find out who killed him.
 When he gets home, Sandra asks him to quit the FBI and move.
 When he says no, she leaves him.
 He goes to Nina and attempts to end their affair, but ends up losing his resolve and sleeps with her instead.
 Nina does not trust what Stan is telling her about Vlad's death and after she gets promoted, she is given access to the material obtained by the Weinberger bug.
 She keeps the information from Stan in order to further investigate Vlad's death.
 Stan and Gaad continue to look for a thirty-something married couple and produce a sketch of them while Nina is sworn into Directorate S and, after a conversation with Stan, confesses her spying to Arkady and offers to become a re-doubled agent.
 Stan tells both Sandra and Nina that his mission will soon be over but Sandra rebuffs his attempt at reconciliation and Nina tells Arkady, who has accepted her offer in spite of Moscow's skepticism.